Alpine skiing-Johnson wins downhill after big crash for teammate Vonn

 Sign up now: Get the biggest sports news in your inbox

-Germany's Emma Aicher secured the silver medal with a time 0.04 of a second slower than Johnson's winning one minute and 36.10 seconds, while Italy's home favourite and 2018 champion Sofia Goggia had to settle for bronze.
+Germany's Emma Aicher secured silver with a time 0.04 slower than Johnson's one minute 36.10 seconds, while Italy's home favourite and 2018 champion Sofia Goggia had to settle for bronze.

 "I had a good feeling about today," she said.
 "I sort of still can't believe it yet.